cotowali/cotowali/docs/development.md

 - It's easy to spoil clean code, but hard to get it back.
 - In any time, improving readability is justice.

+### Performance

+**Cotowari doesn't have to be fast.**

+- Cotowari target small (~10k LoC) `.ri` source code.
+- Of course it's better to be fast.
+But it is not important.
+- This doesn't mean the code has to be super slow.

 ## Directories

 - `/cmd/ri` CLI entrypoint